 This guide has been designed for ANZCA and FPM researchers utilising AIRR | ANZCA Institutional Research Repository.

 The ANZCA Institutional Research Repository (AIRR) has been developed to collect, preserve and promote the significant amount of important research published by college fellows and trainees.

-AIRR is an institutional repository that identifies, captures, stores and facilitates retrieval of the research and publication output of the college and the wider ANZCA community (such as non-funded Fellows, trainees and staff) for the collaborative benefit of local and global clinicians, researchers and health educators.
-It is possible for fellows and trainees to register as a user, and once authorised, self-submit their research publications and outcomes.
+AIRR is an institutional repository that identifies, captures, stores, and facilitates retrieval of the research and publication output of the college and the wider ANZCA community (such as non-funded fellows, trainees and staff) for the collaborative benefit of local and global clinicians, researchers and health educators.
+It is possible for fellows and trainees to register as a user, create a researcher profile and - once authorised - self-submit their research publications and outcomes.
 The repository provides a single point of access for current and comprehensive research outcomes and a portfolio for college researchers/authors on an international scale.